QuarkNerd/blog/tmakarem/_posts/2018-06-27-How-UX-Designers-Can-Help-Users-Protect-Their-Data.md

 Users should not have to download plugins like this.
 Data transparency should be inherent in the sites we use. *Instagram*, for example, suggests people to connect with and displays what the suggestions are based on. e.g. “based on likes”, or “because you are friends on *Facebook*”.
 Getting a view of what’s happening behind the scenes can help establish trust.

-UX Designers can help users protect their data by designing experiences that encourage them to follow best security practices, and informing them about how their data is being used.
+UX Designers can help users protect their data by designing experiences that encourage them to follow good security practices, and informing them about how their data is being used.